 “When we first started this, I didn’t know if we’d ever be able to offer a fully endowed scholarship,” says Sam Kristensen.
 “But little by little, it’s grown.
 It’s wonderful.”

 Army Colonel Kevin Degnan is father to Ryan ’07, who was one of the first recipients of the scholarship.
 The available scholarship funds in that first year were limited, but still helpful.
 “The financial support helped make it possible for us to send Ryan to Gonzaga, as he was our oldest of four in Catholic school,” says Degnan, whose career in the military spans more than 30 years.
 “Anne and I are also extremely proud that Ryan is part of Erik’s legacy.”
 The Degnans continue to exhibit that pride and gratitude – they have rarely missed a Kristensen Klassic over the past 11 years, helping as volunteer organizers and supporters of the event.
 Their youngest, John, is now part of the Gonzaga Class of 2021.

 This past May, Congressional Medal of Honor recipient Michael Thornton served as the keynote speaker at the awards dinner that follows the tournament.
 He reminded everyone of the sacrifice that Erik made so that they could all be there.
 “His sacrifice was for his team, his SEALs,” he said, “but it was also for us.
 What Erik fought for, the reason he was there in the first place, was for all of us.
 He, more so than many, truly lived the ideal of being a Man for Others.”

-The 12th Annual Erik S. Kristensen Eye Street Klassic will take place on May 3, 2019 at Joint Base Andrews.
-For more information, or to donate to the scholarship fund, please visit kristensenklassic.com.
+The 13th Annual Erik S. Kristensen Eye Street Klassic will take place on May 2, 2022 at Kenwood Country Club.
+For more information, please click here or visit kristensenklassic.com.